-For a complete list of courses, or to view the new catalog, visit our website at www.masterthepossibilities.org.
-A copy of the catalog may be found at our Education Center at 8415 SW 80th Street.
-Feel free to call our Main Office 9 a.m. to 4 p.m.
+For a complete list of September courses and events at our Education Center, visit our website at www.masterthepossibilities.org.
+For assistance with registration, feel free to call our Main Office from 9 a.m. to 4 p.m.
 Monday through Friday at (352) 861-9751.